KAMATHAM19/VSD_RISC-V_SoC_Tapeout_Program/Week_4_CMOS_Circuit_Design_&_SPICE_Simulation_(Sky130-PDK)/readme.md

 This means the PMOS is sourcing the same current that the NMOS is sinking.

-Since we are analyzing at Vm:
+Since we are analysing at Vm:

 - For the NMOS, the gate-to-source voltage is equal to the input voltage: VGSn​=Vm​
 - For the PMOS, the gate-to-source voltage is the difference between the input and VDD: VGSp​=Vm​−VDD​​

-This current balance is crucial because it defines the point of maximum voltage gain in the CMOS inverter and ensures symmetric switching behavior.
+This current balance is crucial because it defines the point of maximum voltage gain in the CMOS inverter and ensures symmetric switching behaviour.

 <img width="1758" height="925" alt="image" src="https://github.com/user-attachments/assets/8cd43e2d-b772-425f-9420-f8edb62cffe0" />